yuyic/yuyic.github.io/pages/nexure-lowcode-engine.md

 ## Overview

 Nexus is a low-code platform that enables users to build web applications.
-When I joined the team, it had already released an alpha version, but it was plagued with numerous bugs, and the code was highly coupled, making bug fixes time-consuming due to the difficulty of tracing errors.
-After thorough discussions with the team, we decided to refactor the project.
-The core logic was abstracted into an independent engine, while Vue was solely responsible for rendering the UI.
+As the primary developer of this project, when I joined the team, it had already released an alpha version, but it was plagued with numerous bugs, and the code was highly coupled, making bug fixes time-consuming due to the difficulty of tracing errors.
+To resolve these issues, I refactored the core logic, abstracting it into an independent engine, while Vue handled the UI rendering.

 ## Challenges